wlerin/feralfilehosting/Feral Wiki/Software/Ampache - web based audio video streaming/readme.md

 ### The bash script

-Because there are quite a few configuration and tweaks required to make Ampache work on your slot am manual guide a bit too much.
-So there is only a bash script installer.
+Because there are quite a few configuration and tweaks required to make Ampache work on your slot, a manual guide a bit too much since the bash script already automates it for you.
+For this reason there is only a bash script installer.

 This bash script uses Ampache master from github and also applies some default configuration settings.